 The award-winning creative team for The Little Prince is led by director and choreographer Anne Tournié, with librettist and co-director Chris Mouron; original music by Terry Truck; video design by Marie Jumelin; costume design by Peggy Housset; lighting design by Stéphane Fritsch; sound design by Tristan Viscogliosi; video projection by Etienne Beaussart; hair and makeup design by Carmen Arbues Miro; and props design by Aurélie Gandilhon.
 The show’s company of international performers includes Lionel Zalachas (The Little Prince), Chris Mouron (The Narrator), Aurélien Bednarek (The Aviator), Dylan Barone (The Fox), Laurisse Sulty (The Rose), Antony Cesar (The Vain Man/The Aviator Tribute), Adrien Picaut (The Businessman), Marie Menuge (The Drunkard), Marcin Janiak (The Lamplighter), Srilata Ray (The Snake), Joän Bertrand (The King), William John Banks (The Switchman), Christian Denice (Ensemble), George Sanders (Ensemble), Iris Beaumier (The Narrator Alternate), Pawel Walczewski (The Vain Man & Aviator Tribute Alternate), and Madison Ward (The Snake Alternate).

 Ticket Information: Tickets for The Little Prince are on sale now at TheLittlePrinceBroadway.com and Telecharge.com and by phone at 212-239-6200.
 Tickets are also available in person at the Broadway Theatre box office (1681 Broadway at 53rd Street) or at the link below.
 Box office hours are Monday-Saturday from 10:00 am-8:30 pm and Sunday from 12:00- 6:30 pm.
-On Sunday matinee performance days, the box office will open at 11:00 am.
+The box office will open at 11:00 a.m. on Sunday matinee performance days.
 On Sunday evening performance days, the box office will close 30 minutes after curtain.
 Tickets for groups of ten or more are available through Broadway Inbound at www.broadwayinbound.com or by calling 866-302-0995.